thomass171/tcp-flightgear/README.md

 could be found in either FG_ROOT/Aircraft or in bluebirds own directory with prefix 'Aircraft' removed.
 A 'Aircraft/Instruments-3d/yoke/yoke.ac' path however points to FG_ROOT.

+## Scene Object Tree

+The scene object tree of FG is retained as far as possible. ...

+FG uses proxy nodes for model that are not loaded before the viewer steps onto that node (see SGModelLib).